Adult smokers who would otherwise continue smoking deserve access to, and accurate information about, better alternatives to continued smoking.

 Nicotine is addictive and is not risk-free, but it is not the primary cause of smoking-related diseases.
 It is the high levels of harmful chemicals released when tobacco is burned.
 Smoke-free products do not burn tobacco, so their aerosols should contain fewer and lower levels of harmful chemicals compared to cigarette smoke.
 This needs to be scientifically assessed for each product.

 We invite regulators to read the studies and scientific reviews of our science by independent researchers from universities and government research institutes.
 In general, the conclusions from these studies and reviews are in line with PMI’s own data.

 Most importantly, the focus should be on the needs of adult smokers who would otherwise continue smoking.
 If these people don’t quit cigarettes and nicotine completely, they deserve the chance to switch to better alternatives that meet quality and safety standards.

 Our products are for adult smokers who would otherwise continue to smoke. and we have in place a set of Good Conversion Practices that we apply wherever we commercialize our smoke-free products.
 They are not for youth, non-smokers or those who want to quit altogether.

 We are transforming our company to deliver our smoke-free vision, and are openly sharing the results of our science to gain the trust of decision-makers, opinion leaders, scientific and medical communities, and society as a whole.

-The world’s population is acting with urgency, purpose and determination to create a better future for our society.
-Among them are the 1.1 billion smokers.
+The world’s population is acting with urgency, purpose, and determination to create a better future for our society.
+Among them are the hundreds of millions of men and women who smoke.
 Without better alternatives, millions of them will continue smoking.
 So, it’s vital we don’t quit on them.